dbbs-lab/bsb-core/docs/morphologies/intro.rst

 .. warning::

-	The rotations returned by a morphology distributor may be ignored when a :class:`~.placement.strategy.RotationDistributor` is defined for the same placement block.
+	The rotations returned by a morphology distributor may be overruled when a :class:`~.placement.strategy.RotationDistributor` is defined for the same placement block.